+Another method is to lift the tile and replace the missing substrate with expandable polymer foam, inflatables, or jacks.
 This is done by drilling small holes through the slab and directing the liquid foam into the vacuum.
 As the foam cures, it also expands and applies upward pressure to the tile, lifting it up.
 This method also uses foam as a substrate, so often no other support or filler is required.